Ladysnake/Ladysnake.github.io/wiki/impaled.md

 Using **Riptide on an Elder Trident** will create 1 Guardian Trident per Riptide level that will copy the Elder Trident's behavior of homing for mobs and returning items.

-In addition to the normal behavior of **Channeling** during storms, hitting a player with an Elder Trident will affect them like an Elder Guardian, appearing in front of them and affecting them with Mining Fatigue.
+In addition to the normal behavior of **Channeling** during storms, hitting a player with an Elder Trident will affect them like an Elder Guardian, appearing in front of them and affecting them with 10 seconds of Mining Fatigue.
 This feature is, unlike the thunderstrike, not limited to thunderstorms.

 An Elder Trident is obtained by **combining a normal Trident with an Elder Guardian Eye** in the Smithing Table.
-Elder Guardian Eyes are obtained by killing an Elder Guardian using a Trident in a melee attack or a Loyalty III- or Loyalty IV-Trident.
+Elder Guardian Eyes are obtained by killing an Elder Guardian using a Trident in a melee attack or a Loyalty III/IV-Trident.

 ![Elder Trident Recipe](impaled/ElderTrident.png)